 Crawls are the set of tracks that a turtle leaves behind on the beach.
 Occasionally, the mother sea turtle may be still visible on the beach, but surveyors often only find her crawl.
 Luckily, different of species of sea turtles leave different sizes and patterns of flipper and tail marks, so the tracks can often be used to identify the species of the nesting female.

 Some species leave tail impressions in the center of the track.
 Some species don’t.
 Some species have an alternating gait in which one flipper reaches up and then the second flipper reaches past the first.
-Others have an opposite gait in which both flippers move simultaneously.
+Others have an opposite gait in which both flippers move parallel to each other.
 Since sea turtles reach a certain minimum size at adulthood, the width of their tracks can help identify the species, as well.
 All of these different factors can help narrow down the possible identity of the nesting female.
+On your Crawl Identification card, the species names are abbreviations of the scientific names.
+For example, Caretta caretta (the loggerhead sea turtle) is abbreviated as CC.

 Depending on the region, some surveyors may mark the nests to avoid accidental damage by beachgoers.
 Some locations allow for eggs to be relocated if there is a clear and present danger where the nest was constructed.
 There’s a very small window of time where the eggs can be safely moved, however.
 Only hours after being laid, the embryos attach to their eggshells and any movement of the eggs will harm the growing babies.